-This buddleia, found wild in Chinese hedgerows, is different from the more familiar varieties.
-The branches are more slender, arching or weeping almost to the ground, with leaves in early summer.
-Soft lilac-purple or pink fragrant flowers in dense clusters stud the full length of the previous year's stems.
-These can become tangled unless trained, and plants benefit from thinning and organising after flowering.
-Plants also make excellent weeping standards.
-As its common name suggests, while in flower, this plant attracts dozens of butterflies.
-Buddleia is best grown in fertile, well drained soil and requires full sun.
-The Royal Horticultural Society has given it the prestigious Award of Garden Merit.
+Buddleja alternifolia, found wild in Chinese hedgerows, is different to the more familiar Buddleja davidii.
+Its branches are more slender, arching or weeping almost to the ground, with leaves appearing in early summer.
+Dense clusters of soft lilac-purple or pink fragrant flowers stud the full length of the previous year's stems.
+As with Buddleja davidii, its flowers are a magnet for butterflies and other pollinators.
+It can be trained against a wall or grown as a delightful weeping standard.
+The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Plant type: Deciduous shrub

 Foliage colour: Mid-green

 Sun exposure: Full sun

 Soil: Well-drained/light, Moist

 Be the first reader to review the Buddleja alternifolia Weeping butterfly bush!

 Please register or login to add a review